Gold Town, California

-Gold Town (on topographic maps) or OarVilleis a former settlement in Kern County, California.
+Gold Town (on topographic maps) or OarVille is a former settlement in Kern County, California.
 It was located 9.5 mi north of Rosamond, at an elevation of 2713 ft.

-Today, Goldtown exists only as a grid of dirt roads and a few abandoned buildings and mines in the desert off the California State Route 14.
-Silver Queen Road is the main paved road that connects Goldtown to the California State Route 14.
+Today, Gold Town exists only as a grid of dirt roads and a few abandoned buildings and mines in the desert off the California State Route 14.
+Silver Queen Road is the main paved road that connects Gold Town to the California State Route 14.